-Kids Have the Right to Their Own Custody Lawyers
+Kids in Minnesota Have the Right to Their Own Custody Lawyers

 McKenna Ahrenholz, a 12 year-old, was the driving force behind this law being created.
 She reportedly said that her father, with sole custody, “punched, starved and neglected her.”
 And as she bounced in and out of foster care, they kept bringing her back to him.
 She decided that no one else should go through this.